 - Second, it has built up a network of 350 correspondent relationships across a range of emerging markets, including particular strength in challenging but attractive core markets such Taiwan, Brazil and Malaysia

 Revolut, the neobank/cross-border payment company has had some year.
 This week it spoke of its push into the SME space.
 It expects its 100,000 businesses to supply monthly transaction volumes of over $1 billion in May, up nearly five times since last June.
 Is Revolut now back on track?
 Let’s go back a year…

 In April 2018, it raised $250m, cementing its unicorn status.
 More licenses and big plans followed.
 Then 2019 arrived.

 To say 2019 has been challenging would not understate things.
 A company that once was the darling of the press quickly became the opposite with some difficult articles from mainstream press such as:

-But with nearly 5 million customers and a claimed $4bn of monthly transactions the business has continued to grow.
+But with nearly five million customers and a reported $4bn of monthly transactions, the business has continued to grow.

 The two biggest questions are simply this: